Environment

 New Zealand's fishing rules cover everything from vessel registrations and quota allocations to catch reporting requirements and compliance obligations.

-FISHSERVE PROCESSED APPROXIMATELY 110,000 CATCH EFFORT RETURNS, OVER 12,000 MONTHLY HARVEST RETURNS AND ALMOST 2,500 LICENCED FISH RECEIVER RETURNS LAST YEAR.
+FISHSERVE PROCESSED APPROXIMATELY 138,000 ELECTRONIC REPORTS, OVER 9,626 MONTHLY HARVEST RETURNS AND 2,347 LICENCED FISH RECEIVER RETURNS IN THE 2022-23 FISHING YEAR.

 The seafood industry is held accountable for accurately reporting their catch, balancing their catch against harvest allocations, ensuring they hold valid fishing permits and registering their vessels.
 Oversight and enforcement is provided by the Government.